 Named the World’s Best Pastry Chef 2016 by the World’s Best 50 Restaurants Academy, Pierre Hermé is one of the most famous pastry chefs in France.
 In this video (in French), he shares with us one of his favorite chocolate macaron recipes: le Macaron Infiniment Chocolat (the Infinitely Chocolate Macaron).
 This recipe is from his pastry book Chocolate (2016).
 To quote Pierre Hermé this recipe “est complexe mais pas compliquée” (complex but not complicated).
-You’ll need to follow his instructions religiously to make the most delicious chocolate macarons.
+You’ll need to follow his instructions to make the most delicious chocolate macarons.

 This post is not sponsored, and all opinions are my own.
 I only feature products I truly love and personally select.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Merci!